 The musicians are teaching you.

-Jamming or playing along with a song you just learned, is like talking to people who’s language you don’t know really well yet.
+Jamming or playing along with a song you just learned, is like talking to people whose language you don’t know really well yet.

 It takes 50 times longer to be able to speak the language because you’re not really interacting and using the language.

-So you would guaranteed have way more fun if you played the songs along with the song recording.
+So you would most certainly have way more fun if you played the songs along with the song recording.